blocknative/assist/README.md

   },
   style: {
     darkMode: Boolean, // Set Assist UI to dark mode
-    notificationsPosition: Object, // Defines where in the viewport notifications will be positioned.
+    notificationsPosition: Object || String, // Defines where in the viewport notifications will be positioned.
 See below: 'Notification Positioning'
     css: String // Custom css string to overide Assist default styles },
   truffleContract: Boolean, // Set to true if contract object has been instantiated with truffle-contract [false]